Frequently Asked Questions

 What populations do you work with?

-We work with couples, individuals or families from various cultural, ethnic, racial, or religious backgrounds.
-We also offer bilingual services for clients.
+I work with couples and individuals (teens and adults) from various cultural, ethnic, racial, or religious backgrounds.

 Do you accept Insurances?

-We are a private pay mental health provider, meaning we do not bill insurances directly.
-There are certain conditions, including types of services provided, length of sessions or certain interventions that could be dictated by insurances-- I am able to provide the greatest service to my client in this way.
+I am a private pay mental health provider, meaning we do not bill insurances directly.
+Because there are certain conditions-- including types of services provided, length of sessions or certain interventions that could be dictated by insurances-- I am able to provide the greatest service to my client in this way.
 Some insurance providers may be able to reimburse you for appointments.
 Ask if they take superbills.

 How often should I have a Session?

 Setting a schedule for sessions in a month can be beneficial, depending on your current needs or goals in counseling.
 Having consistency (weekly) can be beneficial to your mental health, especially when processing emotional material in session.